PaddleHQ/openapi-validator/README.md

 );
 ```

-`$validator->validateResponse` throws a `PaddleHq\OpenApiValidator\Exception\ResponseInvalidException` when the response does not pass the validation.
+`$validator->validateResponse` throws a `PaddleHq\OpenApiValidator\Exception\InvalidResponseException` when the response does not pass the validation.

 ## Credits